Yeshiva L'zeirim Tiferes Yaacov

-Yeshiva L'zeirim Tiferes Yaacov (ישיבה לצעירים תפארת יעקב), commonly referred to as Yeshiva Ketana, is a yeshiva ketana located in Gateshead, England.
+Yeshiva L'zeirim Tiferes Yaacov (ישיבה לצעירים תפארת יעקב), colloquially referred to as Gateshead Yeshiva Ketana, is a yeshiva ketana located in Gateshead, England.

-The yeshiva opened in 1977.
-The rosh yeshiva is Rabbi Ezriel Yaffe, a graduate of the Gateshead Kolel.
-Rabbi Moshe Chaim Dunner served as mashgiach until his death in 2025.
-It also included a Preparatory Academy, providing a year of schooling for boys aged 15 to 16.
+The yeshiva was founded in September 1975 by rabbis Chaim Kaufman and Ezriel Jaffe, who together served as the roshei yeshiva.
+Kaufman continued teaching at the yeshiva for thirty years until his death in October 2005.
+Jaffe, a graduate of the Gateshead Kolel, remains rosh yeshiva.
+Rabbi Yehuda Leib Witler served as mashgiach as of 2005, and Rabbi Moshe Chaim Dunner served as mashgiach until his death in 2025.
+Teachers at the yeshiva include rabbis Yosef Bresslauer, Avrohom Osher Cohen, Yaakov Yehuda Salamon, and formerly Shlomo Steinhaus.

+The yeshiva also included a Preparatory Academy, providing a year of schooling for boys aged 15 to 16.
 The yeshiva building has 24 hour protection by security guards, funded by a government grant administered by the Community Security Trust.

 From their opening they had been located at a building on Gladstone Terrace.
 An Ofsted report in 2017 found that the premises did not meet basic standards, including because the toilets were not provided with hot water.